Skip to primary navigation Skip to content Skip to footer

 Maui shark diving at Mala Wharf in Lahaina.

-All sharks are dinosaurs that have remained relatively unchanged for over 400 million years.
-Today you can see sharks scuba diving in Maui.
-There is nothing like putting on a scuba tank to descend into a world of sharks, so during your Hawaiian vacation, make time for this activity.
-Choose our dive service in Lahaina to go shore diving with White Tip Reef Sharks!
+All sharks are ancient creatures that have remained relatively unchanged for over 400 million years, often called “living fossils.”
+If you’re visiting Maui, you can experience the thrill of scuba diving with sharks.
+Donning a scuba tank immerses yourself in a fascinating underwater world.
+During your Hawaiian vacation, set aside time for this exciting activity.
+Choose our Maui dive shop in Lahaina for an unforgettable shore diving experience with White Tip Reef Sharks!

-We set up shark encounters at Mala Wharf in Lahaina, the best Maui dive site.
-Scuba diving here does not require a cage in the ocean, instead, you can walk into the sea, descend, and see sharks.
-At Mala Wharf, you get to encounter a family of up to seven White Tip Reef Sharks.
-You might notice different ages too like smaller 1 to 2-year-old juveniles and up to full-sized mom and dad.
-Adult White Tip Sharks are about the size of a grown human, but females are always the biggest!
+We offer shark encounters at Mala Wharf in Lahaina, which scuba divers consider the best dive site in Maui.
+Scuba diving here does not require a cage—instead, you can walk into the ocean, descend, and observe sharks up close!
+At Mala Wharf, you can encounter a family of up to seven White Tip Reef Sharks.
+You may also spot various ages, including smaller juveniles that are 1 to 2 years old, as well as full-sized adults.
+Adult White Tip Sharks are approximately the size of a grown human, with females being the largest!

 Airport Beach in Kaanapali

-Diving in Maui means finding at least one shark every day along Lahaina’s coastline.
-But there are Hawaii beaches where your chances of scuba diving with a shark remain very low.
-For example, a spot like Airport Beach in Kaanapali, Maui.
+• Diving in Maui allows you to search for sharks along Lahaina’s coastline.
+But there are Hawaii beaches where your chances of scuba diving with a shark remain very low, such as a spot like Airport Beach in Kaanapali, Maui.
 This sprawling coral reef sits on the north side of Black Rock and does not have a resident shark population.

 Mala Wharf in Lahaina

-Sharks reside in this area because the pier protects them during their daily naps.
-Most of the time, the White Tip Reef Sharks relax on the bottom under fallen concrete posts.
+• Sharks reside in this area because the pier structure protects them during their daily naps.
+The White Tip Reef Sharks usually relax on the bottom under the fallen concrete posts.
 When one of the sharks does get active, it often swims around-consuming injured or sick fish.
 Reducing the number of wounded animals helps the coral reef to thrive with new life.
 Scuba divers and snorkelers can also find two turtle cleaning stations near depths of 15 and 25 feet.
-Overall it’s a shallow spot with a maximum depth of 33 feet, affording long bottom times of 45 minutes to 1 hour!
+Overall, it’s a shallow spot with a maximum depth of 33 feet, affording long bottom times of 45 minutes to 1 hour.

 Sharks spotted night diving in Lahaina, Maui.